The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 As unregistered schemes, EFRBS are not subject to the pensions taxation regime set out in FA 2004.
 Thus, contributions to an EFRBS are not subject to the annual allowance charge and benefits from an EFRBS are not tested against the lifetime allowance.
 These rules apply equally to funded and unfunded arrangements.

-Historically, HMRC saw instances of EFRBS being used for the purpose of providing loans to members and so avoiding tax.
-The Government saw the ‘creative use of EFRBS’ to provide retirement benefits as not in keeping with its intention to create a ‘more affordable’ pension tax regime.
+Historically, HMRC saw instances of EFRBS being used for the purposes of providing loans to members and so avoiding tax.
+The Government saw the ‘creative use of EFRBS’ to provide retirement benefits as not in keeping with its intention to create a ‘more affordable pensions tax regime’.

-At the same time, HMRC was looking to tackle avoidance based on the use of employee benefit trusts (EBTs) as a means of delivering loans and other benefits for employees.
+At the same time, HMRC was looking to tackle avoidance based on the use of EBTs as a means of delivering loans and other benefits for employees.

-In a move to close off both of these potential avoidance routes, the Government introduced ITEPA 2003,ss 554A–554Z21 (Pt 7A).
+In a move to close off both of these potential avoidance routes, the Government introduced ITEPA 2003, Part 7A which came into effect from 6 April 2011 but with anti-forestalling rules applying from 9 December 2010.
 Although this is entitled ‘Employment Income Provided through Third Parties’, it is commonly referred to as the Disguised Remuneration legislation.
-It aims to ensure that where a third party makes provision for, what is in substance, a reward or recognition or loan in connection with the employee’s employment, an income tax and NIC charge arises on its full value, to which PAYE applies.
+It aims to ensure that where a third party makes provision for what

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.